RedSoutherly/redsoutherly.github.io/_notes/Public/ARStudentship/Summer Wrap-up - Partial Pipeline.md

 ### Inpainting
 Using the inpainting program is currently a little more manual.
 In the inpainting_targets directory is a images directory.
 This is where you need to place the images you want inpainted (likely the originals from the dataset test directory), and with them place the matching png masks from a given model.
 The masking script should label the masks as the original file name but as a png file instead of a jpg.
 So for every jpg in the directory there should be the same as a png (This being the image and mask pairs).
 I.e. a.jpg and a.png are present.

-Once the target images are ready move to inpainting_zav/Inpaint/ and run the program using the following command:
+Once the target images are ready, move to inpainting_zav/Inpaint/ and run the program using the following command:
 ```sh
 dotnet run
 ```